 - Students work with graduate faculty to integrate theory, research and practice to fit their academic and professional goals.

 - CIOS's ComVista/ComAnalytics reported that our graduate program ranks in the top ten of its analytics for the publication of research in Organizational Communication, Health Communication and Television Studies.

 About Our Program

 - The Master of Arts in Communication Studies is a 30-32 credit-hour program.

 - Our curriculum consists of:

 - Three required foundational courses in communication theory, qualitative research methods and quantitative research methods (9 credit hours).

 - Six classes of elective coursework in communication, public relations, journalism and media studies (18 credit hours).

 - A final thesis (4 credit hours) or comprehensive exam, which requires completing an internship (3 credit hours).

-As an alternative, we offer a Communication Graduate Certificate, which is an 18 credit-hour program that involves taking 9 credit-hours (3 classes) of required courses and 9 credit hours (3 classes) of elective course work.
+- As an alternative, we offer a Communication Graduate Certificate, which is an 18 credit-hour program that involves taking the three required foundational courses (9 credit hours), and three courses of elective course work (9 credit hours).